suncoast-devs/handbook/lessons/cs-object-relational-mapping/next-level.md

 _migration_ might be described as "From a database without any tables, please add the following tables with the following columns and relationships."
-After working on the application for a while and receiving feedback from the team, maangement, or customers we may discover we need a new attribute of one of our database models (POCO + table).
+After working on the application for a while and receiving feedback from the team, management, or customers we may discover we need a new attribute of one of our database models (POCO + table).
 We could then make a _new migration_ that says "Please add an integer column named Salary to the People table."